-- Keeping a list of current medications, vitamins, and supplements, including the name of the medication, the dose, and how often the person takes it
+- Keeping a list of current medications, vitamins, and supplements, including the name, dose, and timing of the medicines.

-- Identifying symptoms that indicate a COPD exacerbation or other conditions where a person should seek medical attention
+- Identifying symptoms that indicate a COPD exacerbation or other conditions that require immediate medical attention.

-- Accompanying the patient to any necessary doctor's appointments or rehabilitation
+- Accompanying the individual to any necessary doctors' appointments or rehabilitation sessions.

 - Providing social support through meals and companionship and making changes to activities and outings whenever possible.